 <foo.h> because it needs function

-xyz(), it will also get all the other entities declared in foo.h along with all those declared in other headers that are transitively included.
+xyz() from that header, it will also get all the other entities declared in foo.h along with all those declared in other headers that are transitively included.
 The end result is that unit.cpp gets the union of the contents of all the headers in the chain, as depicted in Figure 2

 Modules are special units that must be processed in a different way than standard translation units.
 A standard TU and a header file are two entities with no enforced relationship whatsoever.
 The separation with interfaces in headers and implementation in TUs is more of a convention.
 In fact, TUs may be used without header files.
 Modules, on the other hand, need an interface in order to be imported and used.